BirkanGokbag/ReactJSTutorial/reactTutorialSite/source/_componentsJSX.erb.md

 ## JSX
- JSX allows the user to write, render, and return what looks html and include custom xml-like tags to make code simpler and more concise.
-Using JSX is not manditory -- the actual html code is generated using createElement, so it is up to the user to determine what to use.
+ JSX allows the user to write, render, and return what looks HTML and include custom xml-like tags to make code simpler to write and more concise.
+Using JSX is not mandatory as the actual HTML code is generated using the createElement JavaScript function.
+It is up to the user to determine what to use.

 #### JSX